01 The Body Reacts Before the Mind Can Intervene

 Cognitive Dissonance

-Leon Festinger's theory of cognitive dissonance, formulated in 1957, is perhaps the most direct explanation for what happens when a Christian encounters the doctrine of God's sovereignty head-on.
+Leon Festinger's theory of cognitive dissonance, formulated in 1957, is perhaps the most direct explanation for what happens when a Christian encounters the truth of God's sovereignty head-on.
 When beliefs conflict with evidence or with other strongly held beliefs, cognitive dissonance (an uncomfortable mental tension) arises.
 And when dissonance arises, the mind works to reduce it.

 The classic pattern is this: When evidence contradicts a deeply held belief, people typically don't change the belief.
 Instead, they change how they interpret the evidence, or they reject the evidence, or they add new beliefs to reduce the tension.
 The stronger the emotional investment in the original belief, the more vigorously the mind will defend it.